safernandez666/ExternalSecretsOperator/README.md

 kubectl apply -f app/externalsecret-basic.yaml
 ```

 Take a look to the secret in action!
+If you review the ***extanarsecret-basic.yaml*** you can check the refesh interval it's on 15 minutes.

 <p align="center">
 <img src="screenshots/DATA.png" width="800" >